NordicHPC/sonar/doc/DESIGN.md

 ### Robust and fault-tolerant

-Robustness and fault tolerance has multiple aspects.
+Robustness and fault tolerance have multiple aspects.

 Sonar itself should not crash and should not produce garbage results.
 If Sonar itself is in an error state it should either communicate the error or log the error if communication is not working.